 Upon receipt of a request for an appeal hearing, the Dean of Students will notify the VPSA of the request, and the VPSA will select an impartial hearing officer to conduct the appeal hearing.
-Subject to the requirement that the hearing officer be impartial and disinterested, the VPSA may select a member of the SCNM faculty or a non-faculty employee to serve as the hearing officer.
-Alternatively, at the VPSA's discretion, an independent hearing officer may be hired to conduct the hearing.
+Subject to the requirement that the hearing officer be impartial and disinterested, the VPSA may select a Sonoran University employee with no prior knowledge of the case and no direct interest in the outcome to serve as the hearing officer.
+Alternatively, at the VPSA's discretion, an independent hearing officer may be hired to conduct the hearing if an impartial and unfamiliar employee is not available.
+The hearing officer must be selected and identified to both parties within five (5) business days of the receipt of a request for an appeal hearing.